 The FROGS pipeline (Find Rapidly OTU with Galaxy Solution) implemented on a Galaxy platform (http://sigenae-workbench.toulouse.inra.fr/galaxy/) was used for data processing (Escudié et al. 2017).
 In brief, paired reads were merged using FLASH (Magoč & Salzberg 2011).
 After cleaning and removal of primer/adapters using cutadapt (Martin 2011), de novo clustering was performed using SWARM (Mahé et al. 2014).
 This uses a local clustering threshold with an aggregation distance (d) of 3.
 Chimeras were removed using VSEARCH (Rognes et al. 2016).
 We filtered the dataset for singletons and performed affiliation using Blast+ against the Silva database (release 128, September 2016) for 16S amplicons (Altschul et al. 1990).
 For ITS2 metabarcoding, the Symbiodiniaceae type was assessed using Blast+ against an in-house database of Symbiodiniaceae reference sequences built from sequences publicly available.
 An OTU table in standard BIOM format with taxonomic affiliation was produced for subsequent analyses.

-For community composition analysis we used the phyloseq R package (McMurdie & Holmes 2013) to infer alpha diversity metrics at the OTU level, and beta diversity (between sample similarity) from the OTU table.
+For community composition analysis we used the phyloseq R package (McMurdie & Holmes 2013) to infer alpha diversity metrics at the OTU level (i.e. Shannon and Chao indexes), and beta diversity (between sample similarity) from the OTU table.
 Community similarity was assessed by Principal Coordinate Analysis (PCoA) using the Bray-Curtis distance matrices.

-We performed one-way ANOVAs to compare alpha and beta diversity metrics among the groups of samples by sampling locality or by treatment.
+To test for possible effect of corals’ locality of origin and for temperature treatments on the two alpha diversity metrics (i.e. Shannon and Chao) we ran a series of four generalized mixed models including these two fixed factors and their interactions as explanatory variables.
+The four models consisted in considering all factors, the two fixed factors without accounting for their possible interactions, and the two factors independently.
+In all models, we also accounted for possible effect of genotypes that were considered as random factors nested within locality.
+All models were run using the lme4 package implemented in R (Bates et al. 2015) and considering a Gamma distribution.
+The best model for each alpha diversity metrics was identified based on the Akaike Information Criterion (AIC (Akaike 1974)).
+Concerning beta diversity, we performed MANOVAs to compare beta diversity metrics among the groups of samples by sampling locality, genotype or treatment.

 Corrections based on multiple testing were performed using FDR (Benjamini & Hochberg 1995).
 For all analyses, the threshold significance level was set at 0.05.

 Transcriptome analysis